stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 Active
 ------

-Once Ceph completes the peering process, a placement group may become ``active``.
+Once Stone completes the peering process, a placement group may become ``active``.
 The ``active`` state means that the data in the placement group is generally  available in the primary placement group and the replicas for read and write operations.